usnistgov/NIST-BRIO/bgprpki-io/README.md

 ## Installation
 To compile and build BRIO just call the included build shell script.
-This script allows to specify the folder where the software package will be installed in. ./build... -i sandbox  will build and install the framework inthe folder sandbox.
-The installed code will be in the embedded local filder.
+This script allows to specify the folder where the software package will be installed in. ./build... -i sandbox  will build and install the framework in the folder sandbox.
+The installed code will be in the embedded local folder.

 ## Contact &  ???
-For Questions and/or BUG reports please email to bgpsec-dev@nist.gov
+For Questions and/or BUG reports please email to itrg-contact@list.nist.gov with \[BRIO-TG\] in the subject line.